-You still need a 75-hour pre-licensing course.
-Once you finish that, you must pass the state real estate licensing exam.
-A reputable course will offer a pass guarantee with plenty of practice exams to help you prepare for the test.
+While you don’t need a college degree or prior education in real estate, you’ll still need to complete a 75-hour pre-licensing course through an approved real estate education provider such as Aceable.
+After you finish the course, the next step is passing the state real estate licensing exam.
+Aceable offers a pass guarantee with plenty of practice exams to help you prepare for the test.
 Once you pass the exam, the next step is partnering with a sponsoring broker.
 You will also need a background check as part of your application.

 There are a few other things you should know about Pennsylvania real estate education in general.
 And if you do have some real estate college credits, they may be able to help you expedite the process.

 While you don’t specifically need a real estate degree, if you already have a bachelor’s degree with some kind of emphasis in real estate, this can work as a substitute for your education requirement.
 A law degree can suffice, too.
 These degrees may be considered in lieu of your 75-hour pre-licensing course.
 Then, you can just move on and take the licensing exam.
 If you happened to take pre-licensing courses in another state, the Pennsylvania Real Estate Commission (PREC) may consider them.
 This is only offered for courses in certain states though, so keep in mind that this is not guaranteed!

 How Do You Become a Real Estate Broker in Pennsylvania?

 Would you be interested in becoming a broker in Pennsylvania?
 A broker can perform all of the duties of a licensed salesperson, but also oversee other brokers and real estate agents.